lolollllo/discord-portable-player/CONTRIBUTING.md

 - Always use `PascalCase` for the files containing classes (example: `Queue`, `Track`, `Player` etc.)

 ## Some Rules
-- Use `camelCase` for `Function names`, `Variables`, etc. and `PascalCase` for `Class name`
+- Use `camelCase` for `Function names`, `Variables`, etc. and `PascalCase` for `Class name`.
-- Do not make unused variables/imports
+- Do not make unused variables/imports.
-- Don't forget to write `JSDOC` for each property and method
+- Don't forget to write `JSDOC` for each property and method.
-- Use English language
+- Use English.

 # Pull Requests
-- Use English language
+- Use English.
-- Explain what your update does
+- Explain why your PR should be merged.
-- Run `npm run docs:test` command to make sure documentation is working
+- Run `npm run docs:test` to make sure documentation is working.
-- Format the code properly with `npm run format`
+- Format the code properly with `npm run format`.